openvinotoolkit/openvino/samples/python/hello_classification/README.md

    omz_downloader --name alexnet
    ```

-3. If a model is not in the OpenVINO IR or ONNX format, it must be converted with Model Converter:
+3. If a model is not in the OpenVINO IR or ONNX format, it must be converted.
+You can do this using the model converter:
    ```
    omz_converter --name alexnet
    ```